lino-framework/getlino/docs/usage.rst

 .. option:: --shared-env

-    Full path to your default :term:`virtualenv`.
+    Full path to your shared :term:`virtualenv`.

-    Default value is taken from :envvar:`VIRTUAL_ENV` environment value.
     If this is empty, every new site will get its own virgin environment.

+    A shared virtualenv makes only sense when :option:`--clone` is specified.
+In that case the default value is taken from :envvar:`VIRTUAL_ENV` environment value.

 .. option:: --repos-base